jackh1999/ECE445/notebooks/README.md

 ## Mock Presentation
 Our presentation went okay.
 We agree that we all need more practice and that our slides need more refinement.
 Our public speaking skills were okay, just need to handle our nervousness.

+## Team Contract
+Just wrote this kinda quickly.
+We want to focus on the presentation.
+Everyone contributed meaningfully to the project, our roles changed as the semester went by.
+Everyone got along very well with each other.

 # December 8, 2024

 ## Presentation Preparation